Transitions Abroad Home.

 Guatemala Human Rights Commission/USA

 Founded in 1982, the Guatemala Human Rights Commission/USA (GHRC) is a nonprofit, nonpartisan, humanitarian organization that monitors, documents, and reports on the human rights situation in Guatemala, advocates for survivors of human rights abuses in Guatemala, and works toward positive, systemic change.
-The website provides useful information about current events in Guatemala.
+The website provides helpful information about current events in Guatemala.

 Related Topics